shiryhass/My-Hometown-Website-Project/README.md

 # MyHometownAngularProject
 This website presents my hometown.
-It shows some pictures, map, members details by using external API, useful links, my source code and some details about me.
+It shows some pictures, map, members' details by using external JSON file, useful links, my source code and some details about me.
 Hope you like it!